Rohankumarmenu/My-Profile/README.md

 # Hello, I'm [Rohan Kumar] 👋

 ## About Me
-I'm a passionate [Software Developer] based in [Darbhanga,Biahr].
+I'm a passionate [Software Developer] based in [Darbhanga,Bihar].
 I enjoy [Coding and solving real life problems throuh it], and I'm always eager to learn and explore new technologies.

 ## Skills
 - Programming Languages: [C++,JavaScript,Core Java,Python(Basic)]